Swidadi/Templates/README.md

 > /Steam/steamapps/compatdata/29720/pfx/drive_c/users/steamuser/Documents/Guild Wars/Templates

 Most, if not all, of them are shameless variations of meta GWPvX builds.
 Feel free to use them nonetheless, or take inspiration from this GitHub set-up and create your own!

+# How To:
+* Merge
+If you already have builds in Documents/Guild Wars/Templates/Skills and you want to merge those with the builds that are here, perhaps consider creating a branch.